-During 2021, the Company expects to generate significant cash flow from operations after recurring operating capital expenditures, leasing capital expenditures and after dividend.
+During 2021, the Company expects to generate significant cash flow from operations after recurring operating capital expenditures, leasing capital expenditures and payment of dividends.
 This assumption does not include any potential capital generated from dispositions, refinancings or issuances of common equity.
-This surplus will be used to de-lever as well as to fund our development pipeline.
+This expected surplus will be used to de-lever the Company's balance sheet as well as to fund the Company's development pipeline.

-Given the continued disruption and uncertainties from COVID-19 and the impact on the capital markets, the Company has secured extensions of term from one to three years of its near-term maturing non-recourse mortgage loans on Danbury Fair Mall, Fashion Outlets of Niagara, FlatIron Crossing, Green Acres Mall and Green Acres Commons (See "Financing Activities" in Management's Overview and Summary).
+Given the continued disruption and uncertainties from COVID-19 and the related impacts on the capital markets, the Company has secured extensions of term from one to three years of its near-term maturing non-recourse mortgage loans totaling an aggregate of approximately \$950 million on Danbury Fair Mall, The Shops at Atlas Park, Fashion Outlets of Niagara, FlatIron Crossing, Green Acres Mall and Green Acres Commons.
+On October 26, 2021, the Company's joint venture closed a \$65 million, five-year loan, including extension options, that bears interest at LIBOR plus 4.15% to refinance The Shops at Atlas Park, which replaced a \$67.5 million loan on the property.
+The Company's joint venture in FlatIron Crossing is currently negotiating a commitment for a new five-year \$200 million loan to replace the existing \$198.2 million loan on the property.
+(See "Financing Activities" in Management's Overview and Summary).

-On April 14, 2021, the Company repaid and terminated its existing credit facility and entered into a new credit agreement, which provides for an aggregate \$700 million facility, including a \$525 million revolving loan facility that matures on April 14, 2023, with a one-year extension option, and a \$175 million term loan facility that matures on April 14, 2024.
+During the second quarter of 2021, the Company repaid and terminated its existing credit facility and entered into a new credit agreement, which provides for an aggregate \$700 million facility, including a \$525 million revolving loan facility that matures on April 14, 2023, with a one-year extension option, and a \$175 million term loan facility that matures on April 14, 2024.
 Concurrent with the closing of this credit facility, the Company repaid \$985.0 million of debt (See "Liquidity and Capital Resources").
+As of September 30, 2021, the balances on the term loan facility and the revolving loan facility were \$0 and \$130.0 million (less the amount of unamortized deferred financing costs of \$15.7 million), respectively.

 Rising interest rates could increase the cost of the Company's borrowings due to its outstanding floating-rate debt and lead to higher interest rates on new fixed-rate debt.
 In certain cases, the Company may limit its exposure to interest rate fluctuations related to a portion of its floating-rate debt by using interest rate cap and swap agreements.
 Such agreements, subject to current market conditions, allow the Company to replace floating-rate debt with fixed-rate debt in order to achieve its desired ratio of floating-rate to fixed-rate debt.
-In today's decreasing interest rate environment, the swap agreements that the Company has entered into have resulted in increases in interest expense.
-Those swap agreements expire in September 2021.
+In today's interest rate environment, the swap agreements that the Company had entered into resulted in increases in interest expense.
+Those swap agreements expired on September 30, 2021 and have not been renewed by the Company.

-Comparison of Three Months Ended March 31, 2021 and 2020
+Comparison of Three Months Ended September 30, 2021 and 2020